 Regular training sessions keep their minds engaged and reduce nervous energy, while positive reinforcement encourages calm behaviour in challenging situations.
 Crate training can also provide a safe space for your dog when they need comfort.
 A well-trained canine is more likely to remain calm and relaxed in new or stressful environments, so make sure to prioritise training as part of your dog's daily routine.

-Keep Them Active and Well-Fed
+Keep Your Dog Active and Well-Fed

 A healthy lifestyle also plays a big role in preventing anxiety.
 Regular exercise and a balanced diet contribute to a dog’s mental and physical well-being.